le0pard/le0pard.github.io/_posts/postgresql/2015-04-13-postgresql-indexes.md

 Disadvantages:

  * Large redundancy
- * The need for specialized implementation for each query group
+ * The specialized implementation for each query group are nessesary

 The rest of the pros-cons similar to B-Tree and R-Tree.